spawnfest/NEPI_2019/README.md

 You can create tree of supervised workers using ui blocks.
 You can connect workers to supervisors and supervisors to supervisors.
 You cannot link workers to workers and any supervisor cannot be left alone as well as worker.
 In order to generate code please click `generate code`.
 Then created model is sent to backend and result is presented below button.

-Important!
+_Important!_

--No supervisor can be childless!
+* No supervisor can be childless!

--You must start with supervisor!
+* You must start with supervisor!

 You can add names to nodes - those will be included in generated code - all supervisors will have `name.Supervisor` and workers `name.Worker` module names.